johnschwenck/bp/README.md

 resulting processed dataframe is used for all other functions.
 See examples below for further details.

+### Available Metrics

-The package will then utilize the above variables to calculate various metrics from medical and statistical literature (ARV, morning surge %, etc) in order to quantify the variability of the readings, classify subjects as either “dipper” or “non-dipper”, and cluster subjects (if more than one) into their respective categories of hypertension (normal, elevated, or hypertensive).
+The package will then utilize the above variables to calculate various metrics from medical and statistical literature in order to quantify and classify the variability of the readings into their respective categories of hypertension (normal, elevated, or hypertensive).

+  - `arv` - Average Real Variability
+  - `bp_mag` - Blood Pressure Magnitude (peak and trough)
+  - `bp_range` - Blood Pressure Range
+  - `cv` - Coefficient of Variation
+  - `sv` - Successive Variation
+  - `dip_calc` - Nocturnal Dipping % and Classification

 ## Example - HYPNOS data